Trade directory · Laurel metro · Maryland

 Maintain continuing education

-Complete 16 hours continuing education every 2 years for license renewal, submit renewal application and fees
+Complete 16 hours of continuing education every 2 years for license renewal.
+Keep detailed records of all CE courses and certificates.

 05/05